 As we were all waiting for the whistle to blow, I spoke to another Lonely Goat runner, Jason, who later found me on Strava.
 There were a few of us Lonely Goat runners there, I spotted 2 other team blue vests while I was making my way round – go team blue!

-Let The 5 Miles Begin.
+Let The 5 Miles Begin

 Most of mile 2 is downhill.
-On one hand this feels fantastic but you know there’s going to be an inevitable incline at some point.
+On one hand this feels fantastic but you know there’s going to be an inevitable hill at some point.
 Actually I’m sure most of mile 3 was a steady hill, which eventually levelled off before the final uphill struggle happened on the approach towards race HQ at Sticker FC.

 This was the first race, certainly in a long time, where I removed almost all expectations from myself.
 I let myself run according to feel.
 While I had my Garmin on and I checked my mile splits when my watched beeped, I didn’t mind what it told me.

 I managed to find the strength from somewhere and my legs took me a little quicker to the finish line.
 I’ve got admit, my lungs were on the brink of burning and my legs felt tired.

 But what a feeling.
 I may have actually managed a smile as I crossed the finish line – mission accomplished.

-Post Race Feels.
+Post Race Feels